kapilreddy/bunshin/README.md

 ```

 ### How it works
 Bunshin uses redis sorted set to store ids related to a key.
+All the values for same key but different ids are stored uniquely.
 This avoids destroying latest data non-determinstically.
+Older ids are pruned on writes.

 ### API